 Common Faults in the 6-Speed DSG Automatic Transmission

-The transverse 6 speed DSG transmission, also known as DQ250, is a dual clutch automatic transmission that is found in vehicles by a number of manufacturers.
+The transverse six-speed DSG transmission, also known as DQ250, is a dual-clutch automatic transmission that is found in vehicles by a number of manufacturers.
 These manufacturers include Audi, Volkswagen, Skoda, and Seat.
-Like the Powershift transmission I recently wrote about, the DQ250 is a dual clutch transmission that employs a combination of manual transmission gears and automatic transmission clutches in order to gain the benefits of both.
+The DQ250 is a dual-clutch transmission that employs a combination of manual transmission gears and automatic transmission clutches in order to gain the benefits of both.

 This particular transmission is old news, having been replaced by newer versions, but it has been used in so many vehicles that are still on the road today that it is most definitely still relevant.

 So, what happens when this very popular transmission goes bad?

 To defeat your enemy, you must understand your enemy.
 So it is with transmission faults.

 Before we get into the faults, we’ll briefly touch on how the DSG transmission works, and how it’s different from other transmissions.

 A traditional automatic transmission uses a number of clutch packs to produce the desired output ratio.
 This works fine, but it has drawbacks, one of the biggest being fuel efficiency.
 Conversely, manual transmissions use solid metal gears and a single manually operated clutch.
 This setup creates less resistance and better fuel efficiency, but it means the driver has to deal with pesky clutch pedals and gear levers.

 DSG 6 Speed Demonstration